qdrant/landing_page/qdrant-landing/content/documentation/embedding/gemini.md

 These are the task types that are supported by the Embedding Model API:

 - TASK_TYPE_UNSPECIFIED (0): Unset value, which will default to one of the other enum values.
-- RETRIEVAL_QUERY (1): Specifies the given text is a query in a search/retrieval setting.
+- retreival_query: Specifies the given text is a query in a search/retrieval setting.
 - RETRIEVAL_DOCUMENT (2): Specifies the given text is a document from the corpus being searched.
 - SEMANTIC_SIMILARITY (3): Specifies the given text will be used for STS.
 - CLASSIFICATION (4): Specifies that the given text will be classified.